Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Conclusion

 \section{Conclusion}

-\al{In summary, we successfully applied the concept of the FR matrix to the \la{case of \textit{in vivo} ultrasound imaging of a human calf.} Thanks to the intuitive concept of virtual transducers, the FR matrix provides a wealth of information on the medium that goes well beyond a single confocal image.
+\al{In summary, we successfully applied the concept of the FR matrix to the \la{case of \textit{in vivo} ultrasound imaging of a human calf.} This approach has been priorly optimized and validated by means of numerical simulations.
+Thanks to the intuitive concept of virtual transducers, the FR matrix provides a wealth of information on the medium that goes well beyond a single confocal image.
 By splitting the location of the transmitted and received focal spots, the local resolution of the ultrasound image can be assessed at any pixel.
 By performing a time-frequency analysis of the reflection matrix, the contributions of single and multiple scattering and their impact o\la{n} the resolution and contrast \la{were} carefully investigated.
 This time-frequency study of the FR matrix paves the way towards a quantitative characterization of soft tissues by measuring parameters such as the attenuation coefficient or the scattering mean free path.
-In the accompanying paper~\cite{lambert_ieee}, the FR matrix will be used as a key building block of \al{UMI} for a local aberration correction. \la{Relatedly,} a focusing criterion \la{was} defined from the FR matrix in order to quantify the impact of aberrations on each pixel of the ultrasound image. \al{Compared to the coherence factor generally used in the literature~\cite{Mallart1994,Hollman}, our focusing parameter is much more robust to noise and multiple scattering.} \la{Our} focusing parameter \la{is thus promising for use} in medical imaging as a reliability index of the ultrasound image.
-It can also be used as a guide star for adaptive focusing techniques\la{,} or \la{as} a local aberration \la{indicator} for \al{UMI}~\cite{lambert_ieee}. }
+In the accompanying paper~\cite{lambert_ieee}, the FR matrix will be used as a key building block of \al{UMI} for a local aberration correction. \la{Relatedly,} a focusing criterion \la{was} defined from the FR matrix in order to quantify the impact of aberrations {in the vicinity of each pixel of the ultrasound image}. \al{Compared to the coherence factor generally used in the literature~\cite{Mallart1994,Hollman}, our focusing parameter is much more robust to noise and multiple scattering and \just{locally} maps the focusing quality with a much better transverse resolution.} \la{Our} focusing parameter \la{is thus promising for use} in medical imaging as a reliability index of the ultrasound image. \just{Such an index would be of great use in the development and evaluation of advanced ultrasound imaging modes, and more importantly could help clinicians in their diagnostic.
+A quantitative and local assessment of image quality would indeed add strength to any ultrasound-based diagnostic, potentially avoiding any further and more invasive examination to the patient}. \just{Last but not least, the focusing factor} can also be used as a guide star for adaptive focusing techniques\la{,} or \la{as} a local aberration \la{indicator} for \al{UMI}~\cite{lambert_ieee}. }